sueszli/fast-snek/README.md

 - ✓ very simple: no knowledge of extension api necessary. gil is released automatically on each foreign function call [^release].
 - ✓ portable: also works with other python interpreters.
-- 𝙓 massive serialization overhead: automatic type conversions done by the ffi-library are very expensive [^ctypebad]. → this can be partially circumvented by passing pointers or using cffi [^edge].
+- 𝙓 massive serialization overhead: automatic type conversions done by the ffi-library are very expensive [^ctypebad]. → this can be partially circumvented by passing pointers or using cffi but it will still be significantly slower than extending cpython [^edge].

 links: